bidbuddyai/COBuddy/replit.md

 Important features: Professional dashboard with sidebar navigation, not simplified views.

 ## Recent Updates (January 2025)
+- **Added Rate Table Editing (Jan 12, 2025)**: Implemented full edit functionality for rate tables with inline editing
+  - Click eye icon to view rates, then "Edit Rates" button to enable editing mode
+  - Edit rates, descriptions, codes and units directly in the table
+  - Save changes with immediate database updates
+  - Admin and PM roles can edit rates
 - **Added Quote and Invoice Processing**: Expanded AI vision to handle quotes and invoices in addition to T&M sheets
 - **Fixed Analytics to be Project-Focused**: Analytics now supports project selection and filtering
 - **Added Project Management**: Created comprehensive Projects page with CRUD operations